rkitover/windows-dev-guide/README.md

-You can also pass a `-settings` parameter to `register-scheduledtask` taking a task settings object created with `new-scheduledtasksettingsset`, which allows you to change many options for how the task is run.
+You can also pass a `-settings` parameter to `register-scheduledtask` taking a task settings object created with `new-scheduledtasksettingsset`, which allows you to change many options for how the task is run, see the `help` documentation for it.

 You can use: